-Missouri Safety and Emissions: What You Need To Know
+Missouri Safety and Emissions Test: What You Need To Know

 The state of Missouri requires an emission and safety inspection be completed for most vehicles.
 When it comes to keeping your vehicle on the road in Missouri, there are two main types of testing that you need to be aware of: safety inspections and emissions testing.
 Both are required to keep your vehicle registered, so it’s important to know what to expect.

-Both types of inspections are essential, and we at Telle Tire are here to help you through the process.
+Both types of inspections are essential, and we at Telle Tire & Auto Centers are here to help you through the process.
 We’ll ensure your vehicle is up to par so you can focus on the road ahead.
 Here’s why they’re necessary, as well as rules and exemptions to know.

 What Are Safety and Emissions Inspections?

-Safety inspections are meant to check for any potential safety hazards in your vehicle.
+The Missouri Safety and Emissions Test is meant to check for any potential safety hazards in your vehicle.
 This can include anything from worn tires to malfunctioning lights.
 Basically, anything that could potentially put you or other drivers at risk on the road.

-On the other hand, an emission inspection is designed to test your vehicle’s emissions levels.
+The emission inspection is designed to test your vehicle’s emissions levels from the exhaust system.
 Missouri has certain standards that all vehicles must meet, and this inspection is meant to ensure that your car is upholding environmental standards.

 Who is Required to Participate